manoloFer10/scAraFM/README.md

 ## 7. Generate figures
-If evaluate/finetune_root.sh and evaluate/finetune_leaf.sh are ran, then the replication of paper main figures can be done through:
+If evaluate/finetune_leaf.sh is ran, then the replication of paper main figures can be done through:

 ```bash
 FIG_ARGS=(